 If you’re lucky, this can include the 77W variant which includes their international first-class seat shown below (it is usually a 777-300).

-American Airlines serve their pre-departure beverages in plastic cups, which I understand for small regional jets, but really should be glass on a Flagship service like this.
-The seat is the same as their international business class seat with lie flat beds and Bose headphones.
+American Airlines serve their pre-departure beverages in plastic cups, which I understand for small regional jets, but should be glass on a Flagship service like this.
+The seat is the same as their international business class seat with flat beds and Bose headphones.

 Being at the front of the plane I was able to be first off, and travelling hand luggage only meant that I was soon out of the terminal looking for the shuttle bus to my hotel.